cintia-shinoda/cintia-shinoda/README.md

 🎓 Systems Analyst with an MBA in Artificial Intelligence and currently pursuing a Bachelor's Degree in Data Science

-👩🏻‍💻 Have experience in Python, SQL, R, and Excel
+👩🏻‍💻 Have knowledge in Python, SQL, R, and Excel

 💻 Data Science and Artificial Intelligence